 Submit Admissions Test Scores

 Case Western Reserve University's Master of Science in Anesthesia Program accepts the MCAT and the GRE.
 Other entrance exams may be considered on a case-by-case basis.
 For early decision applicants, the program will accept September admissions test scores even though those scores are released after the early decision deadline.
 Your application will not be considered complete until an official admissions test score has been received.

 Applicants must use the designated institution code to indicate the MSA Program as a score recipient.
 The designated institution code for the CWRU CASAA is 4354.
 Applicants can also self-report their GRE scores in the CASAA application.
-The minimum required scores are 153 for Verbal Reasoning, 156 for Quantitative Reasoning, and 4.0 for Analytical Writing.

 The admissions committee will review your application and decide whether to extend an interview invitation once your application is in verified status and your evaluations have been received by CASAA.

 If a prospective student is invited for an interview, they will interview at their location of preference as indicated on their application.
 The Master of Science in Anesthesia Program will consider them for all the CWRU locations to which they applied, but they need only interview once.
 Phone interviews are not permitted.
 After your interview, the committee will update you on your status as quickly as possible.